 Section 34 of the Singapore Patents Act provides that a person residing in Singapore is required to obtain written authorization from the Singapore Registrar of Patents before filing an application for a patent for an invention outside of Singapore, unless all of the following conditions have been satisfied: (a) the person has filed an application for a patent for the same invention in the Singapore Registry of Patents at least two months before the filing of the patent application outside Singapore, and (b) the Singapore Registrar of Patents has not, in respect of this patent application, given directions to prohibit or restrict the publication of information contained in the patent application or its communication to any persons or description of persons pursuant to Section 33 of the Singapore Patents Act, or if the Singapore Registrar of Patents has given any such directions, all such directions have been revoked.
 A violation of Section 34 is a criminal offense punishable by a fine not exceeding S\$5,000, or imprisonment for a term not exceeding two years, or both.
 There have been some instances where we have undertaken filings outside of Singapore, and there may be instances where we undertake such filings in the future, without first obtaining written authorization from the Singapore Registrar of Patents.
-When this has happened in the past, we have notified the Registrar and the Registrar has offered a compound of the offences against payment of a sum of S\$50 in each of these cases.
-Under Singapore law, the Registrar has discretion to offer a compound of such offences against payment of a sum of money of up to S\$2,000.
+We have periodically notified the Registrar of such filings.
+In the past, the Registrar has offered a compound of the offences considered against payment of a sum of S\$50 per considered case.
+Under Singapore law, the Registrar has discretion to offer a compound of such offences against payment of a sum of money of up to S\$2,000, or to invoke the other penalties noted above.